-In contemplation of this offering, Heritage entered into the Letter Agreement dated as of April 24, 1996 with Prudential and GTCR, who, together with certain members of management, own the entire equity interest in Heritage immediately prior to consummation of this offering.
-Pursuant to the terms of the Equity Repurchase Agreement, Heritage and certain members of management will effect the Equity Repurchase as follows: (i) Heritage and certain members of management will repurchase from Prudential, 441,419 shares of Heritage's Class B Common Stock and 3,182 shares of Heritage's Redeemable Preferred Stock, representing Prudential's entire equity interest in Heritage, for an aggregate of \$18.8 million in cash and \$2.0 million of notes to be issued by such members of management, (ii) Heritage and certain members of management will purchase from GTCR, 1,014,060 shares of Heritage's Class A Common Stock and 5,927 shares of Heritage's Redeemable Preferred Stock, representing GTCR's entire equity interest in Heritage, for an aggregate of \$41.8 million in cash and \$3.0 million of notes to be issued by such members of management, and (iii) Heritage will purchase from certain members of management an aggregate of 377.55 shares of Heritage's Redeemable Preferred Stock, for an aggregate of \$0.5 million.
+In contemplation of this offering, Heritage entered into the Letter Agreement dated as of April 24, 1996 and, prior to consummation of this offering, expects to execute definitive agreements with Prudential and GTCR, who, together with certain members of management, own the entire equity interest in Heritage immediately prior to consummation of this offering.
+Pursuant to the terms of the Letter Agreement and assuming an initial public offering price of \$20.50 per Common Unit, Heritage and certain members of management will effect the Equity Repurchase as follows: (i) Heritage and certain members of management will repurchase from Prudential, 441,419 shares of Heritage's Class B Common Stock and 3,182 shares of Heritage's Redeemable Preferred Stock, representing Prudential's entire equity interest in Heritage, for an aggregate of \$19.3 million in cash and \$2.0 million of notes to be issued by such members of management, (ii) Heritage and certain members of management will purchase from GTCR, 1,014,060 shares of Heritage's Class A Common Stock and 5,927 shares of Heritage's Redeemable Preferred Stock, representing GTCR's entire equity interest in Heritage, for an aggregate of \$42.8 million in cash and \$3.0 million of notes to be issued by such members of management, and (iii) Heritage will purchase from certain members of management an aggregate of 377.55 shares of Heritage's Redeemable Preferred Stock, for an aggregate of \$0.5 million.
 Heritage will use a portion of the net proceeds from the issuance of the Notes to finance its repurchases pursuant to the Equity Repurchase.
 As a result of the Equity Repurchase, all of the outstanding capital stock of Heritage will be owned by certain members of management.
 See "Certain Relationships and Related Transactions.'